peteroupc/CBOR/docs/PeterO.Numbers.EInteger.md

 ### ONE

-    public static readonly PeterO.BigInteger ONE;
+    public static readonly PeterO.Numbers.EInteger ONE;

-BigInteger object for the number one.
+EInteger object for the number one.

 ### TEN

-    public static readonly PeterO.BigInteger TEN;
+    public static readonly PeterO.Numbers.EInteger TEN;

-BigInteger object for the number ten.
+EInteger object for the number ten.

 ### ZERO

-    public static readonly PeterO.BigInteger ZERO;
+    public static readonly PeterO.Numbers.EInteger ZERO;

-BigInteger object for the number zero.
+EInteger object for the number zero.

 ### IsEven